floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution.typ

 // TODO

+// Graph representation of the software system @filippone_etal_2021
+// - Node for each method
+// - Edge for each static call between methods, weighted (method-to-method edge)
+// - Edge for each dynamic call from method to object of class, weighted (method-to-entity edge)
+// - Edge for association between two entities (entity-to-entity edge)
+// Limitations: meta-programming, reflection, dynamic class loading

+// Decide on granularity: coarse-grained (class-level) or fine-grained (method-level) and motivate choice
+// => Class-level, because method-level is too fine-grained and leads to too many clusters

 === Logical coupling

 The logical coupling strategy is based on the Single Responsibility Principle @martin_2003, which states that a software component should only have one reason to change.